JonathanGarson/economic-project-template/README.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── output             <- Generated outputs.
+    │   │
     │   ├── paper
+    │   │   ├── figures        <- contains the figures in latex and pdf/png/etc. formats.
-    │   │   ├── main           <- contains the main paper in pdf format.
+    │   │   ├── files          <- contains the latex files to generate the paper and the paper in pdf format.
-    │   │   └── latex_files    <- contains the latex files to generate the paper.
+    │   │   └── tables         <- contains the tables in latex and pdf/png/etc. formats.
+    │   │
     │   └── appendix
-    │       ├── main           <- contains the appendix in pdf format.
+    │       ├── figures        <- contains the figures in latex and pdf/png/etc. formats.
-    │       └── latex_files    <- contains the latex files to generate the appendix.
+    │       ├── files          <- contains the latex files to generate the paper and the paper in pdf format.
+    │       └── tables         <- contains the tables in latex and pdf/png/etc. formats.
     │
     ├── src                <- Source code for use in this project.
     ├── __init__.py        <- Makes src a Python module